High-precision measurement of the W boson mass with the CMS experiment: Methods

+While the muon system is not used for the muon momentum evaluation, it is crucial for triggering and identification.
 The selected muons must have a reconstructed track in both the silicon tracker and the muon detectors, with a consistent track fit for hits in both detector subsystems, and pass additional quality criteria to ensure a high purity of the selected events.
 We use the ``medium'' identification working point~\cite{CMS:2020uim}, whose efficiency is better than 98\% for signal muons.
 The muons must have a transverse impact parameter smaller than 500\mum with respect to the beam line and be isolated from hadronic activity in the detector.
 The muon isolation is defined as the pileup-corrected ratio between \ptmu and the sum of the \pt of all other reconstructed physics objects within a cone centered around the muon~\cite{CMS:2018rym}.
-The isolation of selected muons must be smaller than 15\%, using a cone of radius $\sqrt{\smash[b]{(\Delta\phi)^2 + (\Delta\eta)^2}} = 0.4$.
+The isolation of selected muons must be smaller than 15\%, using a cone of radius $\Delta R = \sqrt{\smash[b]{(\Delta\phi)^2 + (\Delta\eta)^2}} = 0.4$, where $\Delta\phi$ and $\Delta\eta$ are, respectively, the distance in the $\phi$ and $\eta$ coordinates between the muon and the physics objects considered in the sum.
 Only charged particles within 2\unit{mm} of the muon track along the beam axis are considered in the isolation sum.
 The distance is evaluated between the points of closest approach to the beam line for each track.
 The same criteria are used to select charged particles used in the \ptmiss calculation.
 Our definition differs from the standard CMS approach, where charged particles in the isolation and \ptmiss sums are defined with respect to the vertex that maximizes the sum of $\pt^2$ of the associated physics objects~\cite{CMS-TDR-15-02}.
 This change of definition is needed to minimize the rate at which the wrong vertex is chosen, which is negligible in \zmm events but, with the standard CMS algorithm, ranges from 1 to 5\% for \wmn events, depending on \ptw.
 Indeed, to ensure the validity of the isolation and \ptmiss corrections measured with \zmm events and applied to \wmn events (as described in Sections~\ref{sec:eff} and~\ref{sec:recoil}) it is important to make sure that there are no differences in their dependence on the vertex selection.